hamza-024/Yisp/README.md

      Test 3 - parse '(x 42)': (x 42) - PASS
      ```
 ### Sprint 2 Tests

-This section explains and evaluates the functionality tested in Sprint 2.
-Each test includes the input, explanation, expected output, the actual test run, and the result.

 ---

 #### **What is being tested in Sprint 2?**